Pranav-chib/End-to-End-Autonomous-Driving/README.md

 # <p align=center>`End-to-End Autonomous Driving`<br>
-End-to-End autonomous driving is a promising paradigm as it circumvents the drawbacks associated with modular systems, such as their overwhelming complexity and propensity for error propagation.
+end-to-end autonomous driving is a promising paradigm as it circumvents the drawbacks associated with modular systems, such as their overwhelming complexity and propensity for error propagation.
 Autonomous driving transcends conventional traffic